Skip to content

 Your Credit Reports

-Step-By-Step: How To Use A Fixed-Rate Home Equity Loan To Consolidate Debt
+Step-By-Step: How To Use A Home Equity Loan To Consolidate Debt

 1. Inventory Your Debts

-Write down every balance, rate, and monthly payment.
-This tells you how much you actually need to borrow.
+Write down every balance, interest rate and monthly payment.
+This tells you how much you actually need to borrow and which balances are most expensive.

 2. Estimate Your Available Equity

-Subtract your current mortgage balance from your home’s estimated value, then compare that to the lender’s likely borrowing limits.
+Subtract your current mortgage balance from your home’s estimated value, then compare that with the lender’s likely borrowing limits.
+This gives you a rough idea of whether a home equity loan can cover the debts you want to consolidate.

 4. Compare Home Equity Loan Offers Carefully

 Do not compare only the interest rate.
-Review the APR, term length, monthly payment, fees, prepayment terms, and the total interest cost over the life of the loan.
+Review the annual percentage rate, or APR, term length, monthly payment, fees, prepayment rules and total interest cost over the life of the loan.

 5. Use The Loan Only To Retire Specific Debts